rackerlabs/design-system/_component_design/tabset.md

 Do not use tabs for the following situations:

-- Tabs are not suited for use for navigation
+- Tabs are not suited for use as primary navigation for an entire page.
-- Tabs are not viable when users need to view content from multiple tabs simultaneously
+- Tabs are not viable when users need to view content from multiple tabs simultaneously.

 {% endcolumn %}